altera-fpga/hls-samples/Tutorials/Tools/platform_designer/README.md

 This sample demonstrates how to:

 * Compile a SYCL kernel into an IP component
-* Add the IP component to an Intel® Platform Designer system
+* Add the IP component to a Platform Designer system
-* Add the Platform Designer system to a top-level entity in a Intel® Quartus® Prime project
+* Add the Platform Designer system to a top-level entity in a Quartus® Prime project
 * Compile and run the resulting system on a hardware board.

 The sample uses the JTAG to Avalon® Master Bridge Intel FPGA IP to connect your IP component to the JTAG control interface.
 You can use the System Console application to control and observe the behavior of your IP component.

 ![](assets/csr-output-example-simple.svg)

-This example is intended for users interested in creating standalone modules that can be included in Intel® Quartus® Prime projects.
-It serves as a minimal example, and while it targets a specific board, a user familiar with the Intel® Quartus® Prime Software Suite should be able to easily port this design to other hardware.
+This example is intended for users interested in creating standalone modules that can be included in Quartus® Prime projects.
+It serves as a minimal example, and while it targets a specific board, a user familiar with the Quartus® Prime Software Suite should be able to easily port this design to other hardware.

 ## Key Implementation Details